enochdavid6699/Meal-App-Front-End-/Readme.md

 🔴 This is a single page website where you can search any meal.

+🔴 Click on the meal will give you the description if the meal.

+🔴 It also has an add to favourite button which will add it to the Favourites list.

+🔴 You can view your favourite meals ny clicking on the Favourites button.

-🔴 You can also add it into on your favourites list.
+🔴 You can also delete a meal from the favourites list.

 📐 Installation :-